-The NUS Enterprise Summer Programme is designed for undergraduate students currently enrolled in a university (from any discipline).
+The NUS Enterprise Summer Programme is designed for undergraduate and post-graduate students currently enrolled in a university (from any discipline).

 You may also apply if you are:

-- A high school graduate, starting your first year of university in July – August 2018
+- A high school graduate, starting your first year of university immediately after the Summer Programme

-- A final year student graduating in the year 2018
+- A final year student graduating in the year the Summer Programme takes place

 - A graduate student enrolled in the university

-Please note that priority consideration is given to current undergraduates.
+Please note that priority consideration is given to current undergraduates and post-graduates.

 Working professionals who are currently not enrolled in the university are unfortunately not eligible for this programme.

-- What will I get out of the NUS Enterprise Summer Programme?
+- What will I get out of the NUS Enterprise Summer Programme on Entrepreneurship?